nachocaru/xaprb.com/content/blog/2007-04-27-mysql-conference-and-expo-2007-day-4.md

 The effect is similar to a hash join.

 Brian spoke for a few minutes about NitroEDB (amazing indexing and aggregate performance) and InfoBright (extremely high compression) for data warehousing.
-But of MySQL&#8217;s own storage engines, the preferred solution is still MyISAM.
+But of MySQL's own storage engines, the preferred solution is still MyISAM.

 Other topics included how to back up really large data sets and how to build aggregates with ON DUPLICATE KEY UPDATE.
 Brian also mentioned the critical tuning parameters for large data sets and talked about the need to monitor slow queries and certain server status values to understand when performance changes so you have some advance warning when you hit some kind of performance ceiling.

 ### Closing Keynote

 The closing keynote was by one of the engineers who created [Yahoo!
-Pipes][9], which in my opinion is the beginning of the semantic Web&#8217;s promise becoming reality.
-It&#8217;s built on MySQL and Perl among other things, of course.
+Pipes][9], which in my opinion is the beginning of the semantic Web's promise becoming reality.
+It's built on MySQL and Perl among other things, of course.
 The demo was pretty neat, but the neater thing yet is you can go do it yourself just as easily.

 I had an elevator conversation with someone afterwards about a Pipes storage engine for MySQL.
-As cool as Pipes is, MySQL&#8217;s storage engine architecture is no less cool.
+As cool as Pipes is, MySQL's storage engine architecture is no less cool.
 It just might take a little more imagination to see it.

 ### Next

 I too have some cool things in the works, including a whole new way to ensure slave servers stay in sync.
-I need to recover from my sleep deficit, snuggle with my wife and dog, and then I&#8217;ll get back to you.
+I need to recover from my sleep deficit, snuggle with my wife and dog, and then I'll get back to you.

  [1]: http://www.mysqlconf.com/
  [2]: http://www.mysqlconf.com/cs/mysqluc2007/view/e_sess/13213